roboscienceorg/book/source/Design/HumanCollab.rst

 Human Collaboration
 -------------------

-The NSF [3]_ announced the second NRI, National Robotics Initiative, Ubiquitous Collaborative Robots (NRI-2.0).
+The National Science Foundation (NSF) announced the second NRI, National Robotics Initiative, Ubiquitous Collaborative Robots (NRI-2.0).
 The first line of the NSF proposal call reads *The goal of the National Robotics Initiative (NRI) is to support fundamental research that will accelerate the development